Utopia Pipeline one step closer to reality in N. Fairfield

 “Anyone with an ethane market can connect to this pipeline,” Jacory Brady said.

-Other than that and the $25,000 going directly to the township, there will be no other direct benefits.
-The Utopia Pipeline will benefit the production side of Ohio by providing an outlet for resources businesses want to sell, but that benefits the state—and businesses—as a whole.
+Other than that and the $25,000 going directly to the village, there will be no other direct benefits.
+The Utopia Pipeline will benefit the production side of Ohio by providing an outlet for resources businesses want to sell, but that benefits the state — and businesses — as a whole.

 The Utopia Pipeline will be transporting everything to Canada, Mach said.